mctinker/Map-Tasker/README.md

 ### Runtime options

-`-h` for help,
+`-h` for help.
+Also refer to HELP.md for more details,
 `-d0` for silent mode (no Action details except for first Action on unnamed Tasks),
-`-d1` to display Action list if Task is unnamed or anonymous (default),
+`-d1` to display Action list if Task onl is unnamed or anonymous (default),
+`-d2` to display Action list names for *all* Tasks,
-`-d2` to display Action list for all Tasks,
+`-d3` to display Action list names with *all* parameters for all Tasks,
+`-e` to display 'everything': Profile 'conditions', TaskerNet info and full Task/Action details \n
-`-d3` to display Action list with all parameters for all Tasks, `-g` to get arguments from the GUI rather than via the command line,
+`-g` to get arguments from the GUI rather than via the command line,
-`-project='name of project'` to display a single Project, its Profiles and Tasks only, `-profile='profile name'` to display a single Profile and its Tasks only, `-task='task name'` to display a single Task only (forces option -d2), `-profcon` to display a Profile's condition(s),
+`-project='name of project'` to display a single Project, its Profiles and Tasks only,
+`-profile='profile name'` to display a single Profile and its Tasks only,
+`-task='task name'` to display a single Task only (forces option -d2),
+`-taskernet` to display any TaskerNet share details,
+`-profcon` to display a Profile's condition(s),
 `-c(type)=color_name`  define a specific color to 'type', where (type) is *one* of the following:
 > Project Profile Task Action DisabledProfile UnknownTask DisabledAction ActionCondition ProfileCondition LauncherTask Background ActionLabel